Meat Loaf: Early career

 In Los Angeles, Meat Loaf formed his first band, Meat Loaf Soul.
 The band received several recording contracts.
 Meat Loaf Soul's first gig was in Huntington Beach, California in 1968 at the Cave, opening for Van Morrison's band Them and Question Mark and the Mysterians.
-Meat Loaf later described his early days in the music industry as being treated like a "circus clown".
+Meat Loaf later described his early days in the music industry as being treated like a "circus clown."

-The band then underwent several changes of lead guitarists, changing the name of the band each time, to names including Popcorn Blizzard and Floating Circus.
+The band underwent several changes of lead guitarists, changing the name of the band each time, to names including Popcorn Blizzard and Floating Circus.
 As Floating Circus, they opened for the Who, the Fugs, the Stooges, MC5, the Grateful Dead, and the Grease Band.
 Their regional success led them to release a single, "Once Upon a Time", backed with "Hello".
 Meat Loaf then joined the Los Angeles production of the musical Hair.